CA Immo: Management

+Keegan Viscius joined the Management Board of CA Immo as Chief Investment Officer per 1.
+November 2018 and per 10.
+June 2023 as Chief Executive Officer and is responsible for Investment & Asset Management, Development, Corporate Communications & Sustainability, Market Research & Data Analysis as well as Administration and IT.

+Andreas Schillhofer was appointed to the Management Board of CA Immo as Chief Financial Officer on 1 June 2019 and is responsible for Accounting & Taxes, Controlling, Financing, Property Valuation, Capital Markets & Investor Relations, Corporate Office (incl.
+Compliance and Organisation) and Legal.

+Corporate Strategy, Risk Management, Internal Audit and Human Resources are the joint responsibility of Keegan Viscius and Andreas Schillhofer.

 History

 CA Immo was founded in 1987 as part of Creditanstalt-Bankverein, an Austrian commercial bank and has been listed on the Vienna Stock Exchange [HC1] since 1988; since April 2007, CA Immo shares have been traded on the Prime Market.

-With a stake of around 57% of the share capital, SOF-11 Klimt CAI S.à. r.l., Luxembourg, a company managed by Starwood Capital Group, is the Company's largest shareholder.
-The remaining approximately 43% of the shares are in free float (as of November 2021).
+With a stake of around 62% of the share capital, SOF-11 Klimt CAI S.à. r.l., Luxembourg, a company managed by Starwood Capital Group, is the Company's largest shareholder.
+The remaining approximately 38% of the shares are in free float or held by the company itself as treasury shares (as of July 2025).